twylie/bviRNASeq/README.md

 There are two modes for running the pipeline: 1) single processing; 2) parallel processing.
 The single processing approach will run each step of the pipeline as a single event in sequential order one at a time.
 Parallel processing will split steps up into individual jobs and run them in parallel across the `compute1` LSF server.
 Final output is the same for both approaches; however, parallel processing should be faster dependent upon how many jobs were chosen for pipeline execution.

 **NOTE:** Kraken2 is a memory hog.
-I had to use 64 GB of RAM to get it to porcess on our test RNA-seq samples.
+I had to use 64 GB of RAM to get it to process our test RNA-seq samples.

 ### Single Processing